PhilBusko/JupyterSeed/README.md

 - graphs: A primer into the plotly package.
 The Lego data is used to show scatter plots and histograms.
 - images: Basic sample of showing an image in a notebook.
 Further image work will require the OpenCV package.

-**pictures_manager:** A toy project of mine for scraping the DeviantArt website.
-It also keeps a database of the artists that I have inspected or downloaded from.
-Uses [Selenium](https://pypi.org/project/selenium/) to log in and web crawl the site, and [urllib](https://docs.python.org/3/library/urllib.html) for the actual downloads.